Long-term Sustainability through Place-Based, Small-Scale Economies: Approaches from Historical Ecology

-The project headquarter is based at the Research Institute for Humanity and Nature (RIHN), Kyoto, Japan.
-The project leader, Junko Habu, currently holds the professorship both at RIHN and the Dept. of Anthropology, University of California, Berkeley.
+From 2014 to 2017, the project headquarter was based at the Research Institute for Humanity and Nature (RIHN), Kyoto, Japan.
+The project leader, Junko Habu, currently holds the professorship atthe Dept. of Anthropology, University of California, Berkeley.
+She is also the chair of the Center for Japanese Studies at UC Berkeley.
 The project places a strong emphasis on international collaboration.
 A total of 80 project members from multiple countries, including Japan, the United States, Canada, Russia, England and Spain, are taking part of this interdisciplinary research.

-For more details of the project, please follow following links:
+For more details of the project, please follow following link:

-Project Leader: Junko Habu, Professor, Research Institute for Humanity and Nature, Kyoto Japan & Professor, Department of Anthropology, University of California, Berkeley, USA
+Project Leader: Junko Habu, Professor, Department of Anthropology, University of California, Berkeley, USA

 Altieri, Miguel A. and C.I.
 Nicholls.
 2014 Agroecology and the Design of Climate Change Resilient Farming Systems.
 Agronomy for Sustainable Development 35(3): 869-890.